Division of Mernda

 The Division of Mernda was an Australian electoral division in the state of Victoria.
 It was named after the town of Mernda, now a suburb in the City of Whittlesea in the northern suburbs of Melbourne.
-It originally included the towns of Lilydale and Mitcham, now suburbs, and the towns of Seymour and Yea.
-It was redistributed on 13 July 1906 to include the towns of Gisborne and Kyneton.
 The division was proclaimed in 1900, and was one of the original 65 divisions to be contested at the first federal election.

-It was abolished at the redistribution of 1 February 1913.
+When the division was created, it originally included the towns of Lilydale and Mitcham (now suburbs), towns in the Yarra Valley area, and the towns of Seymour, Yea.
+It was redistributed on 13 July 1906 to include the towns of Gisborne and Kyneton, replacing the abolished Division of Corinella.
+It was abolished at the redistribution of 1 February 1913, replaced by other divisions such as: